-It’s Mid-February, the days are getting longer, the sun feels warm on our skins and the first flowers peak from the ground.
-Spring is around the corner and while I am well aware that there is still a possibility of colder days and even snow, I am very excited about this.
+Spring is here.
+The days are getting longer, the sun feels warm on our skins and the first flowers peek from the ground.
+I am very excited about this.
 Spring in Zurich is especially nice.
 I just love to experience how the city slowly transitions from winter into summer.
 People start to spend lots of time outdoors, even on colder days, getting as much sun as possible.
 And, towards the end of May, the public baths finally start to open and the first brave souls go for a swim in the lake.

 Oh, there are plenty of ways to enjoy spring in Zurich.
 So, as a follow up on my post with things to do in Zurich in winter, here are some of my favorite things to do in Zurich in spring.